Fraud attempts will continue in 2025!

 This type of scam is most common in social media messages or phone calls.
 Scammers contact you by claiming that you have “won”, but need your bank details or a specific code to send you via SMS to finalise the prize.
 It can be deceptive that scammers often copy profiles of influencers or sites with larger followings.

-there are many different types of online shops nowadays, so it is important to always check the website where you are buying or selling: especially the company name, the location of the company, the "about us" section, the legal information and the terms and conditions.
+There are many different types of online shops nowadays, so it is important to always check the website where you are buying or selling: especially the company name, the location of the company, the "about us" section, the legal information and the terms and conditions.
 Be suspicious if these are missing or worded in a way that is not in English, if the customer service is not properly indicated or if there is only a form to contact the store, and if there is no option for multiple payment methods (e.g. cash on delivery).

-fraudsters exploit the fact that everyone wants to find the investment that will give them the highest returns.
+Fraudsters exploit the fact that everyone wants to find the investment that will give them the highest returns.
 This is why they often pose as investment advisors or salesmen.

 Another form of phishing is to have your bank card digitised (tokenised) in Apple Pay or Google Pay on your behalf to access the money in your bank account associated with your bank card.
 In addition to your bank card details (card number, expiry date and CVV code), a critical element of the digitisation process is the activation code sent by the bank to the phone number you have provided to the requesting bank in the form of an SMS.
 This message will specifically indicate whether the code is being sent to initiate the Apple Pay or Google Pay registration process.
 If this code is given to an unauthorised person, the registration can be successfully closed, so it is very important that if: